LineIndent/fletxible/README.md

 ## 1. Installation

-To use Flexible, you need to have the following installed:
+To use Fletxible, you need to have the following installed:

 -   Latest version of Flet
 -   Python 3.5+

-If you don't have Flet installed, installing Flexible automatically installs it for you.
-You can install Flexible using the following command:
+If you don't have Flet installed, installing Fletxible automatically installs it for you.
+You can install Fletxible using the following command:
 ```
 $ pip install Fletxible
 ```